 Guidance for adolescents — Adolescents are generally self-involved, which should be understood as developmentally normal and not a negative character trait.
 Despite this, adolescents continue to need support and guidance.
 Because of their older age, these children may be asked to take on adult responsibilities in the context of a parental death, which may contribute to risky behaviors.
 The surviving parent should be mindful of teenagers who are taking on too many adult responsibilities or are engaging in risky behaviors such as substance abuse or illegal activity.

 FAMILY ASSESSMENT — Regardless of the clinical situation, it is important that clinicians gain a good sense of what both adults and children understand about the situation (including the seriousness of the disease and the notion that the ill parent is dying).
-The answers to these questions can inform subsequent discussions about end-of-life and help clinicians support parents in openly and honestly discussing issues with their children, including ways to address worries and misconceptions in order to prepare them for the death of the ill parent.
+The answers to these questions can inform subsequent discussions about the end of life and help clinicians support parents in openly and honestly discussing issues with their children, including ways to address worries and misconceptions in order to prepare them for the death of the ill parent.

 Assessment in adults — Palliative care clinicians are poised to address parenting issues directly and ease family suffering through open communication, planning, and support.
 This may be especially important for some ill parents who may have higher levels of concern about their children.
 In one study, these patients were :